 Here are the best places to stay in this area:

-Located a 15-minute walk from Edinburgh city centre, this luxury hotel offers spacious rooms, a bar, a restaurant, a very good breakfast, and private parking.
-Edinburgh Castle is just a few minute’s walk from the hotel.
+Located a 15-minute walk from Edinburgh city center, this luxury hotel offers spacious rooms, a bar, a restaurant, a very good breakfast, and private parking.
+Edinburgh Castle is just a few minutes’ walks from the hotel.
 One of the best places to stay in the area.

 Other accommodation options in Bruntsfield

 The 4-star hotel in Edinburgh offers a nice Scottish breakfast, private parking, and free wifi

 Centrally located in Bruntsfield, the hostel is within walking distance to the best bars